 When IFRS 16 was originally issued, the International Accounting Standards Board (IASB) estimated that listed companies who used IFRS or US GAAP had US$3.3 trillion of lease commitments, of which 85% did not appear on the statement of financial position of these companies.

 Does it matter?

-Yes – IAS 17 makes it difficult for users of financial statements to compare companies.
-It also means that investors and others have to estimate the effects of a company’s off balance sheet lease obligations, which, in practice, often leads to overestimating the liabilities arising from those obligations.
+Yes – IAS 17 made it difficult for users of financial statements to compare companies.
+It also meant that investors and other users of the financial statements had to estimate the effects of a company’s off-balance sheet lease obligations, which, in practice, often led to overestimating the liabilities arising from those obligations.